cfss-fa19/hw01/README.md

 I am a second-year graduate student at **Harris**.
 Now I am taking **study leave** from work to get the masters' degree of public policy.
 At my undergrad, I majored in **Law** at [the University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html).

 ## Professional experience
 I am **a government official** at [the Ministry of Health, Labor and Welfare of Japan](https://www.mhlw.go.jp/english/).
-My main job was **drafting legal bills** to reform the social system.
+My main job was **drafting legal bills** to reform the social systems.
 I have some experiences in making policies in the following fields.
     - health insurance
     - pension
     - child abuse prevention